-We’ve put together some great guidance on how you can organise either a themed music night or silent disco.
+We’ve put together step by step guidance on how you can organise either a themed music night or silent disco.

 For those who have to consider noise restrictions and curfews, you may wish to host a silent disco – which of course, is just as much fun!

 When you sign up, you’ll receive a free, digital, fundraising pack with loads of free materials, from shareable social media images to set lists and bunting to help you to fundraise.

 Organising an event on your own is really tough.
 Therefore, your first step should be to assemble an event team that you can count on.
 If the same people are involved from the beginning, they will be more clear on the planning and execution of the event.

 Here’s the fun part – pick a theme!
 Choose something that will appeal to your guests.
 For example, if you’re inviting friends along who you’ve grown up gushing over 90s boybands with, why not focus your theme on their top hits?
 Or if they fancy themselves as rock gods, why not put on a rock night?

 Once you’ve got a team together, think about when you’d like to host your event.
 Before committing to a set date, see if there are any major sport or cultural events taking place near to or at the same time.
 If people have already made commitments, they won’t sign up.

 The earlier you enquire with venues about availability, the more likely you are to secure your preferred date, as well as negotiate a cheaper price.

 List and track all your expenses.
 This includes the price of the venue, equipment, catering, marketing and set-up costs on the day.
 Include extra money in your budget for any unexpected expenses.